adnuguk/adnuguk.github.io/input/blog/job-vacancy-aberdeen-university.md

 ---
-author: gep13
+Author: gep13
-date: 2011-11-30 12:21:00+00:00
-slug: job-vacancy-aberdeen-university
+Published: 30/22/2011
-title: 'Job Vacancy: Aberdeen University'
+Title: 'Job Vacancy: Aberdeen University'
-categories:
-- Job Vacancy
-tags:
+Tags:
-- Aberdeen
+  - aberdeen
-- Job Opportunity
+  - job opportunity
-- Web
+  - web
+RedirectFrom: job-vacancy-aberdeen-university/index.html
 ---

 An Aberdeen Developers .Net User Group member has informed me about a job opening at the University of Aberdeen.
 Details of the job are as follows: